Applications open Saturday 1 August to 5pm AEDT, Friday 30 October 2020.

 - a copy of your Advanced Training Research Project

-Three or more judges review all applications in consultation with the AFRM Education Committee at their Committee meeting in October or November 2019.
+Three or more judges review all applications in consultation with the AFRM Education Committee at their Committee meeting.

 All research projects will be assessed based on their content and originality.